tumelo-maja/pizza_order_cli/README.md

   - **Options** - select '0 - None' to not include any dip, 1 or more options as displayed with their prices.
   - **Limits:**
-    - input(s) must be integers betweeen 0 and 4 or enter 99 to return to 'Main Menu'
+    - input(s) must be integers between 0 and 4 or enter 99 to return to 'Main Menu'
     - Multiple options may be selected and any option can be repeated.
     - A maximum of 4 extra dips may be selected per meal.